 The shoulder consists of a ball and socket join with a complex ligamentus and muscular system.

-Bursitis and Rotator Cuff Tendonitis The most common diagnosis in patients with shoulder pain is bursitis or irritation of the tendons attaching to the humerus, the rotator cuff. find out more
+Bursitis and Rotator Cuff Tendonitis The most common diagnosis in patients with shoulder pain is bursitis or irritation of the tendons attaching to the humerus, the rotator cuff. read more

 Calcific Tendinitis Calcific tendinitis is a condition where calcium deposits form within a tendon -- most commonly within the rotator cuff tendons.
 Treatment of calcific tendonitis depends on the extent of symptoms.

 Shoulder Instability Instability is a problem that causes a loose joint.
-Instability can be caused by a traumatic injury (dislocation), or may be a developed condition. find out more
+Instability can be caused by a traumatic injury (dislocation), or may be a developed condition. read more

 Shoulder Dislocation A dislocation is an injury that occurs when the top of the arm bone becomes disconnected from the scapula.